JamesAmato/cmb-ml/README.md

   - [ ] Add bulk PS figure

 ## General
+- [ ] Handle epochs in strings better; currently "" for non-epoch is hacky and leaves rogue _ in fns
 - [ ] Simulation Working Dir: Fix it
 - [x] Clean up import structure
     - [x] look for "...core"